Kane returns to Tottenham training

 Kane has been missing since damaging ankle ligaments against Manchester United in January and he was initially expected to be out until March.

-The England captain has missed seven matches for Spurs, including last week's impressive 3-0 victory over Borussia Dortmund in the first leg of its last-16 Champions League tie.
+The England captain has missed seven matches for Spurs, including last week's impressive 3-0 victory over Borussia Dortmund in the first leg of their last-16 Champions League tie.

-But Kane is back in the fold ahead of schedule, with Spurs confirming on Thursday (AEDT) that the striker had returned to training with the squad.
+But Kane is back in the fold ahead of schedule, with Spurs confirming on Wednesday that the striker had returned to training with the squad.